 - Reduce cellulite

 → Tip: You should begin dry brushing with soles of your feet and work upward to your heart.
 It is how lymph travels through the lymph vessels heading to the final point of destination—the lymph duct near the heart.
-There it reenters circulatory system and process begins again.
+There it reenters the circulatory system and the process begins again.

 → Tip: Brush your legs and arms with long gentle strokes.
 Chest, stomach, and back–in a circular clockwise motion always toward the center of your body.
 Breast–brush gently following horizontal “8” pattern.
 When brushing arms, start with palms and move toward the heart.